 Mindfulness is about increasing our awareness of what is present now.
 That means that it is not necessarily relaxing.
 However, over time, the practice can help us manage stressful or painful situations with more skill.

 What does informal mindfulness look like?

 Mindful doing is the practice of paying attention to the present moment while doing daily activities.
 This means connecting to an activity and curiously noticing what is happening around and within you with your senses while doing it, without judgement.
 It can be a way to practice slowing yourself down to experience the world around you in more detail.
 How does an orange feel under your thumb as you start to peel it?
 What is the smell of the food that you’re eating – what is the texture like in your mouth?
 What do the bubbles look like as you start to wiggle your fingers together when washing your hands?
 What are the sounds like as you pull a tap on to start a shower?
 What is something you notice about your experience in the present moment while sitting at a red light or in a waiting room – what is there to notice?

 The opportunities for mindfulness practice are truly endless!

-Sarah Good is a RevolutionHer™ Business Member, and is an occupational therapist and mindfulness teacher based out of Ottawa, Ontario.
+Sarah Good is a RevolutionHer™ Business Member, and is an occupational therapist and mindfulness teacher.
 She is the Founder of Sarah Good Occupational Therapy, where she supports people living with chronic pain, women’s health issues, or mood disorders in becoming more active and living their lives more fully.
-To receive regular tips, please join her mailing list.